 - Suck on sugarless candy or chew sugarless gum to stimulate saliva.
-Lemon drops often work well.
+Citrus, cinnamon, and mint flavors often work well.

 - Keep your mouth clean.
 Rinse your mouth before and after meals with plain water or a mild mouth rinse (made with 1 quart water, 1 teaspoon salt, and 1 teaspoon baking soda – shake well before using).
 Use a soft-bristle toothbrush.
 It’s a good idea to gently brush your tongue, too.
 Ask your doctor if it’s OK to floss.

 - Avoid commercial mouthwashes, alcoholic and acidic drinks, and tobacco.

 - Limit caffeine intake, from coffee, tea, energy drinks, and caffeinated soft drinks.

 - Use a cool mist humidifier to moisten room air, especially at night.
 (Be sure to keep the humidifier clean to avoid spreading bacteria or mold in the air.)

 - Fresh pineapple or papaya may help to thin saliva, but only try this if your mouth is not sore.

 - Saliva substitutes are helpful if your salivary glands have been removed by surgery or damaged by radiation therapy.
 These products add moisture to your mouth.